zebmason/Cornichon/README.md

 The scenario classes are generated using `cs/csscenarios`.

 The supported frameworks are:
+* `cs/nunit` - NUnit
 * `cs/unittesting` - Microsoft's Unit Testing framework
-* `cs/nunit` - NUnit

 ### Python

 The scenario classes are generated using `py/pyscenarios`.

 The supported frameworks are:
+* `py/pytests` - pytest, the pytest framework
 * `py/pyunit_tests` - unittest, the standard Python unit testing framework

 ### Visual Basic